organicmaps/organicmaps/README.md

 for the repository initialization process, the description of all the directories of this repository and other development-related information.

-All contributors must sign a [Contributor Agreement](https://github.com/omapsapp/omapsapp/blob/master/docs/CLA.md), so both our and their rights are protected.

 ## Feedback

 Please report bugs and suggestions to [the issue tracker](https://github.com/omapsapp/omapsapp/issues),